Nike Girls Premier ID Camp at Elmhurst College

 - Specialized goalkeeping program

-- All coaches are head coaches from Divisions I, II, III and NAIA
+- All coaches are head coaches & first assistants from Divisions I, II, III and NAIA

 - NSCAA parent development seminar (included in tuition)